GPAlzate/gRPC-gateway-vs-Envoy/README.md

 <a name="recruiter.Recruiter"></a>

 ### Recruiter
-Defines the services a client can use to register for housing.
+Defines the services a client can use to use Kalibrr&#39;s job platform

 RPC Methods: